 - Creation of Purchasing Power, defined as what you have left after tax, after costs and after inflation, requires a focus on the sustainability of capital in order to fund future lifestyles.
 What matters is what you keep, rather than what you have.
-Therefore advisors must focus on strategies to minimize taxes and costs while anticipating the long-term impact of inflation to effectively manage and minimize risk to savings.
-Truly wealthy people have peace of mind, attainable with a focus on sustainable wealth over time.
+Therefore, advisors must focus on strategies to minimize taxes and costs while anticipating the long-term impact of inflation to effectively manage and minimize risk to savings.
+Truly wealthy people have peace of mind, attainable through a focus on sustainable wealth over time.

-- Real Wealth Managers provide fully integrated, multi-generational advice by developing relationships with a multi-disciplinary team of professionals who can work together under one strategic plan toward client goals using three common analysis tools: the Net Worth Statement, the tax return and the financial plan.
+- Real Wealth Managers provide fully integrated, multi-generational advice by developing relationships with a multi-disciplinary team of professionals who can work together under one strategic plan toward client goals using three common analysis tools: The Net Worth Statement, the tax return and the financial plan.

 Practice Management Thesis: Comprehensive real life case studies appear throughout the course using professional software designed to integrate tax-efficient wealth management processes in a multi-stakeholder approach to financial decision-making.
-Students will be given asked to demonstrate the skills and concepts taught throughout the course using these practical tools.
+Students will be asked to demonstrate the skills and concepts taught throughout the course using these practical tools.